ArenKDesai/Aren-s-Notes/Natural Language Processing/Named Entity Recognition (NER).md

 ### BERT as NER
 Pre-trained BERT, the Bidirectional Encoder Representation from Transformers, can be fine-tuned with one more output layer for NER (3.1):
 ![[Screenshot 2025-04-11 152225.png]]
-A few models have been created with this extra output layer and fine-tuned for performance in certain fields, such as the [[ViBERTgrid]] model.
+A few models have been created with this extra output layer and fine-tuned for performance in certain fields, such as the **Vi model.

 ## ViBERTgrid
 From [ViBERTgrid: A Jointly Trained Multi-Modal 2D Document Representation for Key Information Extraction from Documents](https://arxiv.org/abs/2105.11672) by Lin et al.